kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 ## Decision Drivers

 * Kubernetes-native UX, all app-related resources should be applied in the app's namespace
+* Ability to use Kubernetes RBAC with Kuma policies
 * It's not sustainable to grant access to `kuma-system` namespace to everyone who works with Kuma policies
 * Service owners should have a way to affect Envoy configuration of their clients without applying policies to `kuma-system`